Change-Point Detection in Dynamic Networks with Missing Links: Numerical experiments

-\subsection{Varying $n$ and $T$}
+\subsubsection{Varying $n$ and $T$}

 In this part we study the dependency of the energy-to-noise ratio $\mathrm {ENR}$ on $n$ and $T$.
 We report the results of simulations for five scenarios in Table~\ref{table:results}.
 We see that globally the ENR decreases when the number of observations $T$ increases.
 Some changes cannot be detected by our tests.
-For example, for Scenarios 2, 3 and 5 the change-point is undetectable for $T=20$ and $n=100$ by any test.
+For example, for Scenarios 1, 2 and 4 the change-point is undetectable for $T=20$ and $n=100$ by any test.
 It can be explained by the small number of observations $T$ implying the threshold that is systematically greater than the value of the test statistic.
-Scenario 5 seems to be more difficult than the other ones, it might be, in particular, due to the fact that the allowed changes are within the interval $[0,0.5]$ that is smaller than in Scenarios 2--4.
+Scenario 4 seems to be more difficult than the other ones, it might be, in particular, due to the fact that the allowed changes are within the interval $[0,0.5]$ that is smaller than in Scenarios 1--3.

 The ENR of the test $\psi_{n,T}^\tau$ is always smaller than the ENR of two other tests.
 Concerning the tests over the dyadic grid and over the whole set of observations, the test $\psi_{n,T}$ outperforms the test $\psi_{n,T}^{full}$ in the majority of parameter settings and scenarios.
-The ENR of the test $\psi_{n,T}$ is greater than the one of the whole grid test only in Scenario 1 with $\tau/T=0.1$ and relatively small number of observations $T=50$ and 100 (see the values in bold in the table).
-This might be explained by the location of the change-point and by the small size of the dyadic grid.

-\subsection{Estimating the sparsity}
+\subsubsection{Estimating the sparsity}